Yakov Smirnoff: Russian reversal

 Smirnoff is often credited with inventing or popularizing the type of joke known as the "Russian reversal", in which life "in Soviet Russia" or "in Russia" is described through an unexpected flip of a sentence's subject and object.
-One example occurs in a 1985 Miller Lite commercial, in which Smirnoff states, "In America, there is plenty of light beer and you can always find a party.
-In Russia, party always finds you."
+An example occurs in one of Smirnoff's Miller Lite commercials from the 1980s, in which he states, "In Russia, party always finds you!"
 Another can be found in his 1987 book America on Six Rubles a Day: "Show business in America is different from what I was used to.
 Here you have to find an agent.
 In Russia, the agent always finds you."
 Despite Smirnoff rarely using the joke format himself, he has often been directly associated with it throughout pop culture, including episodes of both Family Guy and The Simpsons.

 Time magazine observed that the earliest example of the joke can be found in Cole Porter's 1938 musical Leave It to Me! and furthermore credited Bob Hope for first introducing the format to a wide audience while hosting the 30th Academy Awards in 1958.

 Painting

 Smirnoff is also a painter and has frequently featured the Statue of Liberty in his art since receiving his U.S. citizenship.
 On the night of the September 11, 2001, terrorist attacks, he started a painting inspired by his feelings about the event, based on an image of the Statue of Liberty.
 Just prior to the first anniversary of the attacks, he paid US$100,000 for his painting to be transformed into a large mural.
 Its dimensions were 200 feet by 135 feet (61 m by 41 m).
-The mural, titled "America's Heart," is a pointillist-style piece, with one brush-stroke for each victim of the attacks.
+The mural, titled America's Heart, is a pointillist-style piece, with one brush-stroke for each victim of the attacks.
 Sixty volunteers from the Sheet Metal Workers Union erected the mural on a damaged skyscraper overlooking the ruins of the World Trade Center.
-The mural remained there until November 2003, when it was removed because of storm damage.
-Various pieces of the mural can now be seen on display at his theater in Branson, Missouri.

 The only stipulation he put on the hanging of the mural was that his name not be listed as the painter.
 He signed it: "The human spirit is not measured by the size of the act, but by the size of the heart."

+The mural remained there until November 2003, when it was removed due to storm damage.
+Following its removal, Smirnoff had it cut into pieces and would sell them to history enthusiasts.

 Personal life

 Smirnoff became an American citizen on 4 July 1986.

 In 1989, Smirnoff married Linda Dreeszen; they divorced in 2001.
 They have two children: a daughter, Natasha, born in 1990; and a son, Alexander, born in 1992.
 In 2019, Smirnoff married Olivia Kosarieva.
+By January 24, 2026, Smirnoff's 75th birthday, he and Olivia had welcomed the birth of their first child, a son.